YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

  - _Given high-quality logging library source code having 3K LOC - understand its inner workings_
 <br/><br/>
 Why a _Pattern_? - Well, that's a bit obscure.
 Understanding a self-contained code-base such as a logging library entails a couple of things I'd categorize as _Pattern_.
-While thoroughly reading such infrastructure library you should expect to come across things such as:
+While thoroughly reading such an infrastructure library you should expect to come across things such as:
 <br/>
 		* buffering: a common technique is to collect some log-entries in-memory before flushing it to disk / sending it via a socket or similar.
-		* multi-threading: if the library internals can be accessed simultaneously from multiple-threads, we can see how the library protects critical sections and shared resources.
+		* multi-threading: if the library internals can be accessed simultaneously from multiple threads, we can see how the library protects critical sections and shared resources.
 Maybe it'll also have some threads in charge of deleting stale data (for example log entries that are buffered for too long).
-Or, flushing data might involve transfering of data into some background thread.
+Or, flushing data might involve transferring of data into some background thread.
 		* log-rotations: if we persist data to a file - we may need logic that will remove old data.
-Similary, if we limit each file for 10MB, the code will have to prune the eldest entries or do something else (like saving new data to new file).
+Similarly, if we limit each file for 10MB, the code will have to prune the eldest entries or do something else (like saving new data to new file).
-		* formatting: if the library expects structed-logs it might have code for formatting structs to strings.
+		* formatting: if the library expects structured-logs it might have code for formatting structs to strings.
-		* parsing: for raw data, we might have parsers that will validate it and transform it to some structured shape.
+		* parsing: for raw data, we might have parsers that will validate it and transform it into some structured shape.
 		* compile-time macros: in case we're compiling for production we'd like to omit tracing code.
-		* fault tolerance: Robust logging mechanism should guard against burst of logging.
-It'll use rate-limits of number of calls/sec.
+		* fault-tolerance: Robust logging mechanism should guard against a burst of logging.
+It'll rate-limits the number of calls/sec.
-		  If the logging is to a remote machine, it may have wrap the calls with a circuit-breaker. circuit-breaker, rate limit, memory limit)
+		  If the logging is to a remote machine, it may wrap the calls with a circuit-breaker. circuit-breaker, rate limit, memory limit)
 		* tests: it's always a good place to learn how to use the library's API and get ideas.
 		  <br/>